warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         See [SSL CONFIGURATION] for information.

     [SmtpConfig]
-        Default SMTP server config loaded if specific server IP config is not found.
+        Default SMTP server config loaded if specific server IP[,PORT] config is not found.

-    [SmtpConfig-XXX.YYY.ZZZ.WWW]
+    [SmtpConfig-IP | SmtpConfig-IP,PORT]
-        Specific IP SMTP server config.
+        Specific IP or IP,PORT SMTP server config.
+Examples:

+         "SmtpConfig-192.168.1.123" "..."
+         "SmtpConfig-192.168.1.17,1025" "..."

         The variable value is a comma separated sequence of configuration tokens whose meaning is:

         MailAuth
                 authentication required to send mail to the server.
 Please